ndw/relaxng-gradle/README.md

 * `feasible` (Boolean) Test if the document is feasibly valid.
 * `idref` (Boolean) Perform ID/IDREF validation.

+### Notes

-A note about the `output` property: if you specify an output location, what appears there is an exact copy of the input document.
+On the `output` property: if you specify an output location, what appears there is an exact copy of the input document.
 RELAX NG validation doesn’t augment the instance document.
 This option is only provided because it makes the up-to-date checking features of Gradle more convenient.

+On the `errorOutput` property: this only applies if you use the default error handler.
+If you provide a custom error handler, you’re responsible for managing where the messages go.
+In earlier versions of this plugin, the default was `stdout`.
+The default in 0.10.4 and later is `stderr`.
+(See [standard streams](https://en.wikipedia.org/wiki/Standard_streams) for a discussion of `stdout` vs. `stderr`.)

 ## Translation